Bagadi-Babuji-Rao/Arya-assignment/README.md

 -> Import required Python libraries and load training data.
 -> Training data consists of 3910 datapoints, 57 features and 1 target variable.
 -> No null/NaN values are present in the dataset.
 So, no need to do any kind of missing value imputation.
--> Since not much imbalance in the data and also I didn't used any distance measure based algorithms in this assignment.
+-> Since not much imbalance in the data.
 I skipped upsampling/downsampling techniques.
 -> Scaling also skipped since I didn't used distance measure based algorithms.
 -> Plotted pdfs for each feature corresponding to their classes so that I can check if pdfs for each class can be separated well or not.
 -> If pdfs for each class for a feature are separated almost in a good way then it can be an important feature.